starmaid/starmaid.github.io/blog/_posts/2022-02-12-stanford-bed-extender.md

 ### The bedframe

 A Twin XL bedframe is `36" x 80"`, theoretically.
 Your bedframe should be this size.

+A full-sized mattress is `54" x 75"`.
+We need to increase the width to match this.

 ### Tools